iglpdc/dmrg101_tutorial/docs/playing_with_two_qbits.rst

 --------

 The plan is the following.
-First we are going to write a function to calculate the wavefunction for the two-qbit system as a function of the an angle `psi`:
+First we are going to write a function to calculate the wavefunction for the two-qbit system as a function of an angle `psi`:

 .. literalinclude:: ../solutions/two_qbit_system.py